blackjackfruit/TileEditorPro/README.md

 # TileEditor
-NES Tile Editor for CHR
+NES Tile Editor for editing CHR on the MAC

 ### TODO:
 * Read CHR file from hard disk and display into FileViewer